St Austell: St Austell bus station

-St Austell bus station is the main bus and coach terminus for the town.
-The bus station is located in the forecourt of the railway station, formerly a railway goods yard.

-The bus station was redeveloped again in 2008, the new facility being opened on 3 November.
-It now comprises seven stands and shares facilities such as a taxi rank and buffet with the adjoining railway station which is operated by Great Western Railway, a sister company to the main local bus operator.
-Local services are provided by Go Cornwall and Kernow.
-Long-distance coach services are part of the National Express Coaches network.

-History

-The Great Western Railway started to operate what they called 'road motors' from outside their railway station on 3 August 1908.
-These first services ran to St Columb Road via St Dennis.

-A bus garage was later provided nearby in Eliot Road, next to the railway's new goods yard.
+The Great Western Railway started to operate what they called 'road motors' from outside St Austell railway station on 3 August 1908.
+These first services ran to via St Dennis.
+A bus garage was later provided nearby in Eliot Road, next to the railway's new goods yard to the east of the station.
 The network was progressively extended over the next twenty years, after which time the services were transferred to the Western National Omnibus Company, formed in 1929 to free the railway company from its bus services and avoid complaints about its transport monopoly.

-Western National has now become part of the FirstGroup and operates as Kernow.
+The closure of the goods yard on the south side of the railway station in 1979 allowed the area to be reused as the town's bus station.
+It was redeveloped again in 2008, the improved facilities being opened on 3 November.
+It has seven stands and shares facilities such as a taxi rank and buffet with the railway station.
+Most local bus services are part of the Transport for Cornwall network and provided by Go Cornwall Bus, while long-distance coach services are part of the National Express Coaches network.